jxw769/EECS399-Spring19/README.md

 Linux_BT_App includes all C++ codes and the make file used by this project.
 The .apk file of the app is under `TerasicBluetooth/bin/`.

+## Thunkable Sample Bluetooth Chat App
+`btchat.aia` is a sample Android app for Bluetooth SPP communication.
+It supports tranferring and receiving text data from connected devices.
+Can only be imported to [Thunkable Classic Platform](http://app.thunkable.com/?locale=en) (Not Cross Platform ver.).